Charles County Sheriff's Office

-The Charles County Sheriff's Office (CCSO) is a nationally accredited, full-service law enforcement agency servicing a population of 140,416 within 457.8 sqmi of Charles County, Maryland.
+The Charles County Sheriff's Office (CCSO) is a nationally accredited, full-service law enforcement agency servicing a population of 166,617 within 457.8 sqmi of Charles County, Maryland, United States.

 History

 The CCSO was created in 1658 with the appointment of Nicholas Gwyther as dual Sheriff of Charles County and Saint Mary's County.

 Sheriff Troy Berry retired in October 2022, although he remained on the ballot for the election in November.

 Organization

-The current sheriff is Troy Berry.
-The agency employs more than 900 sworn and civilian employees, making the Charles County Sheriff's Office is the largest sheriff's office in the state.
+In 2008, the sheriff was Troy Berry.
+The agency employs more than 900 sworn and civilian employees.
 The CCSO is divided into nine divisions and the office of the sheriff.